 - Appoint senior postholders and determine a framework for the pay and conditions of service of all staff

 We have an active Board of Governors who play a key role in the ongoing development and direction of our College.
 College Governors have adopted the Nolan’s seven principles of public life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) in carrying out these responsibilities.

 Nelson and Colne College is committed to open and transparent governance.
-Enquiries are welcome to Debbie Corcoran, Clerk to the Corporation on 01282 440204 or to email@example.com
+Enquiries are welcome to Debbie Corcoran, Director of Governance on 01282 440204 or to email@example.com